stealing-the-duke/Cart-Abandonment---Swire/README.md

-# Cart-Abandonment---Swire
+# Cart-Abandonment
-Examining cart abandonment for Swire's MyCoke360.
+Examining cart abandonment for an online retailer

 1. Summary of Business Problem & Project Objective